The 14 vehicles below meet our requirements:

 You could pay less, or you could pay much, much more.
 It depends largely on your ZIP code and the teen’s driving history.

 Teen drivers: 4 scenarios

 Insurance companies calculate rates based on risk.
-Adding a licensed teenager greatly increases that risk -- and means parents need to look at many options.
-(See “What young drivers need to know.”)
+Adding a licensed teenager greatly increases that risk -- which is why car insurance for young drivers tends to be more expensive -- and means parents need to look at many options.

 Consider Don and Darla, who live in Pensacola, Fla., middle-aged parents with spotless records who drive a 2012 Honda Accord and 2008 Chevrolet Suburban.
 The cheapest quote we found for full coverage on both their cars was $1,959 a year.